Yantai: Education

 Binzhou Medical College house campuses in Yantai.

 It houses a Korean international school, Korean School in Yantai.

 Chefoo School previously educated foreign children.

 Transport

 Yantai Penglai International Airport provides scheduled flights to major airports in China as well as Seoul, Osaka, and Hong Kong.
 The Lancun–Yantai railway ends at Yantai.

-The Qinggrong Intercity Railway, the first intercity high-speed railway in Shandong Province, has been put into operation, cutting the travel time of the fastest train from Qingdao to Yantai from about 4 hours and 30 minutes to about 1 hour and 15 minutes.
+The Qingrong Intercity Railway, the first intercity high-speed railway in Shandong Province, has been put into operation, cutting the travel time of the fastest train from Qingdao to Yantai from about 4 hours and 30 minutes to about 1 hour and 15 minutes.

 Tourism

 Penglai City's Dan Cliffs (丹崖) is said to be the departure point of the Eight Immortals on their trip to the Conference of the Magical Peach.
 It is important to note that Penglai is around 80 km from the city centre of Yantai.

+Yangma Island is located in the north of Muping District, Yantai and has a large area.
+The climate on the island is pleasant, with no severe cold in winter and no scorching heat in summer, making it suitable for leisure and vacation.
+It can be called the Maldives in China.
+Yangma Island has a long history.
+It is said that Emperor Qin Shihuang raised royal horses here during his eastward tour and was named the "Royal Horse Island", hence the name of Yangma Island.